mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 #### Automation

-Everything that can be automated, should be, because we safe time!
+Everything that can be automated, should be, because we save time!

 The principle of **Don't Repeat Yourself (DRY)** is a subset of the **Automation** principle.